 That said, not every type of device is guaranteed secure from hackers.
 Web applications are often accessed using the same exploited weakness, allowing hackers to steal identical login credentials.
 Any sensitive credential management software is vulnerable if your computer has spyware.
 In this case, you will be locked out of your account, and any credentials will be recorded, often without you knowing.
 This means your overall computer security has to be to a high level too, using a manager won’t solve every threat to your digital life.

-For a safer, securer, digital life, password managers are the best thing you can use.
+In using a password manager you will have a safer, more secure, digital life, they are a must-have security tool today – if anything just so you can generate more secure passwords.
 They provide more advantages than disadvantages.
 Why should I use a password manager will become a question of the past after reading this list below:

 - You can generate long, complex, unique passwords across any account you use.

 - You only have one password to remember.

 - You can generate new passwords instantly and frequently so that your password never remains the same for long – this is good practice and often thwarts any hack attempts as usually any data stolen is often out of date if you change your passwords frequently.